shubhagrawal123456/GeeksForGeeks-StudentChapter-IIITBhagalpur.github.io/README.md

-Official website of GeeksforGeeks Society of Bennett University
+Official website of GeeksforGeeks Society of IIIT Bhagalpur.